Overview

 - Runway 16/34 operations (secondary crosswind runway)

-Altitude compliance is also assessed: the Pilot Pledge asks turbojet pilots to maintain a minimum altitude of 1,500 ft in the pattern.
-The dashboard checks actual altitude profiles against this commitment.
+Altitude adherence is also assessed: the Pilot Pledge asks turbojet pilots to maintain a minimum altitude of 1,500 ft in the pattern.
+The dashboard checks actual altitude profiles against this voluntary commitment.

 Operator Categories